Su24-CS5004-Online-Lionelle/final-project-group-4/DesignDocuments/Testing.md

    - **Input**: Non-existent stock symbol.
    - **Expected Result**: Error message indicating invalid symbol.

-## Backend Testing
+## Model Testing

-Backend testing focuses on the core logic and data management in the Model and Controller classes.
-The goal is to ensure that data is correctly fetched, processed, and passed between components.
+Model testing focuses on the core logic and data management within the Model class.
+The goal is to ensure that data is correctly fetched, processed, and stored.

 ### Test Cases